Public Relations Officer

 - good organisational skills

-- enjoy current affairs
+- interested in current affairs

 - able to work under pressure